 - Binary Suns: An aspect of the Darwin system, a dim red giant and a much smaller but brighter white dwarf.
 The term "sunslight" is used to remind us.

-- Bioluminescence is Cool: Many species have this.
+- Bioluminescence Is Cool: Many species have this.
 Which is odd, since no eyes ever evolved on the planet, so light is pointless.
 However, the bio-luminescence may just be a side effect rather than purpose.

 - Bizarre Alien Biology: Plenty bizarre, but recognizable.
 Some, however, are odd halfway critters neither flora nor fauna.